archbardinexile/BGCL/getting-started.md

 ##### **Caelum's Light**

 Caelum's Light is a holiday celebrated across the Relief.
-It marks the beginning of a new fewyear as chromatic rays illuminate the fringes of the solar eclipse at midnight on the first day of Adventus.
+It marks the beginning of a new fewyear as chromatic rays illuminate the fringes of a solar eclipse at midnight on the first day of Adventus.
 The light is believed to be a blessing from Caelum, the colours representing the pride or shame he may feel for his people at the fewyear's end.
 Since the arrival of the earthmote Nox in [192 PO](timeline#192-po), it is believed that a new earthmote appears somewhere on Fio during every Caelum's Light.
 Scholars believe that this is the result of Fio aligning with a planar portal created by Caelum when he ascended to divinity 1,000 years ago.
 Arriving earthmotes can vary greatly in size and biome and can be deposited anywhere in Fio.
 Most earthmotes are uninhabited chunks of land which may house valuable minerals.
 On the occasion a populated earthmote arrives in the Relief, the [Church of Caelum](church-of-caelum) are the first to extend a hand of welcome and help reorient newcomers.

 ### The Relief